 Does root canal therapy hurt?

-During the procedure, you’ll be on anesthetic, so you’ll be numb and shouldn’t feel anything.
-However, mild discomfort can be expected following the procedure.
-If the pain seems excessive, don’t hesitate to let your dentist know, as there may be something else going on.
+During the procedure, you’ll be kept comfortable, so you will not feel anything.
+Mild discomfort can however be expected following the procedure.
+If the discomfort seems intense, don’t hesitate to let your dentist know, as there may be something else going on.